82 G. Eridani: Planetary system

 An infrared excess was discovered around the star by the Infrared Space Observatory at 60 μm, but was not later confirmed by the Spitzer Space Telescope, in 2006.
 However, in 2012, a dust disk was found around the star, by the Herschel Space Observatory.
-While not well-constrained, if assumed to have a similar composition to 61 Virginis' dust disk, it has a semi-major axis of 19 AU.
+While not well-constrained, if assumed to have a similar composition to 61 Virginis' dust disk, it has a semi-major axis of 24 AU.

 On August 17, 2011, European astronomers announced the discovery of three planets orbiting 82 G. Eridani.
 The mass range of these planets classifies them as super-Earths; objects with only a few times the Earth's mass.
 These planets were discovered by precise measurements of the radial velocity of the star, with the planets revealing their presence by their gravitational displacement of the star during each orbit.
 None of the planets display a significant orbital eccentricity.
 However, their orbital periods are all 90 days or less, indicating that they are orbiting close to the host star.
 The equilibrium temperature for the most distant planet, based on an assumed Bond albedo of 0.3, would be about 388 K; significantly above the boiling point of water.

-The number of planets in the system is slightly uncertain.
 At the time of planet c's detection, it exerted the lowest gravitational perturbation.
 There was also a similarity noted between its orbital period and the rotational period of the star.
 For these reasons the discovery team were somewhat more cautious regarding the verity of its candidate planet status than for the other two.
-Continued observation of the star will be required to determine the exact nature of the planetary system.
+(Indeed this 40-day planet is no longer believed to exist and the "c" designation has been re-used.)

 Using the TERRA algorithm, developed by Guillem Anglada-Escudé and R. Paul Butler in 2012, to describe better and filter out noise interference to extract more precise radial velocity measurements, a team of scientists led by Fabo Feng, in 2017, provided evidence for up to three more planets.
 One such candidate, of Neptune mass, 82 G. Eridani f, may orbit in the habitable zone of the star.
 The team also believe that, using these noise reduction techniques, they are able to better quantify the descriptions for the earlier 3 exoplanets, but only have weak evidence of 82 G. Eridani c.

 A study in 2023 could only confirm planets b & d, and did not significantly detect the other planet candidates.
 In particular, the statistical significance of planet c would be expected to increase with additional data; the fact that this has not happened casts doubt on its existence.
 The 40-day radial velocity signal may instead be tied to the stellar rotation.
 The additional three candidates found in 2017 (e, f, g) could not be confirmed or refuted.
+Another 2023 study also only confirmed b & d out of the previous planet candidates (referring to them as b & c), but also detected a potential third planet farther from the star than any of the previous candidates, on an eccentric orbit partially within the habitable zone.
+A 2024 study confirmed this habitable zone planet.